Karlingas/GameOfLife_Pygame/README.md

 The Game of Life is a zero-player game where cells evolve based on 4 simple rules:

+-Any live cell with fewer than 2 neighbors dies as of starvation

--Any live cell with fewer than 2 or more than 3 neighbors dies, as of starvation or overpopulation.
+-Any live cell with more than 3 neighbors dies as of overpopulation.

 -Any live cell with 2 or 3 neighbors will keep living.

 -Any dead cell with exactly 3 live neighbors becomes alive.

+A neighbor is defined as an adjacent cell, so a cell can have a maximun of 8 neighbors.

 ## Screenshots